Does car insurance cover vandalism?

 Does my car insurance cover vandalism claims?

-Individual policies and insurance companies vary though.
-A lot of fully comprehensive policies will cover the cost of damages.
-And a few firms guarantee they will cover vandalism costs without affecting your no-claims bonus.
-On the other hand, third-party only and third party, fire, and theft policies won’t cover it at all.
+Some insurers cover the cost without affecting your no-claims bonus, whereas third-party only and third party, fire, and theft policies won’t cover it at all.

 It can also vary depending on the type of damage.
 For instance, some insurers will cover smashed windscreens regardless of how they got broken.